mon/ifstools/README.md

   --uv                  crop images to uvrect (usually 1px smaller than
                         imgrect).
 Forces --tex-only
-  --no-cache            ignore texture cache, recompress all -m, --extract-manifest
+  --no-cache            ignore texture cache, recompress all --rename-dupes        if two files have the same name but differing case
+                        (A.png vs a.png) rename the second as "a (1).png" to allow both to be extracted on Windows -m, --extract-manifest
-                        extract the IFS manifest for inspection -s, --silent          don't display files as they are processed -r, --norecurse       if file contains another IFS, don't extract its contents
+                        extract the IFS manifest for inspection --super-disable       only extract files unique to this IFS, do not follow "super" parent references at all --super-skip-bad      if a "super" IFS reference has a checksum mismatch, do not extract it --super-abort-if-bad  if a "super" IFS reference has a checksum mismatch, cancel and display an error -s, --silent          don't display files as they are processed -r, --norecurse       if file contains another IFS, don't extract its contents